Monkey Man (film)

 Monkey Man is a 2024 action thriller film directed and produced by Dev Patel in his directorial debut, who also co-wrote the screenplay with Paul Angunawela and John Collee.
 The film stars Patel as Kid, a man who seeks vengeance on the corrupt leaders responsible for his mother's death.
 Sharlto Copley, Pitobash, and Vipin Sharma are featured in supporting roles.

 Monkey Man premiered at South by Southwest on March 11, 2024, and was released theatrically in the United States and Canada by Universal Pictures on April 5, 2024.
-The film was critically acclaimed and grossed $35 million worldwide against a $10 million budget.
+The film received positive reviews and grossed $35 million worldwide against a $10 million budget.
 It was nominated at the 78th BAFTA Awards for Outstanding Debut by a British Writer, Director or Producer.

 Plot

 In a forest village in India, Kid lives with his mother Neela and is inspired by her tales of Hanuman.
 Baba Shakti, a spiritual guru in the nearby city of Yatana, sends corrupt police chief Rana Singh to evict the villagers, who are members of a persecuted religious minority, and acquire their land.
 The village is massacred, but Neela hides Kid before she is killed by Rana, who sets her body on fire.
 Kid's futile attempts to save Neela leave his hands burned and scarred.

 Years later, an older Kid works as a heel and jobber at the underground fight club Tiger's Temple, wearing a monkey mask.
 Kid is determined to exact revenge on Rana, who frequents Kings, a luxury brothel and cocaine den disguised as a social club.
 Kid infiltrates Kings through an elaborate ruse to meet the manager and pimp Queenie Kapoor and persuades her to give him a job as a menial kitchen worker.
 Kid befriends Alphonso, a gangster working for Queenie, and Sita, one of the exploited prostitutes.
 Kid rigs a bout at Tiger's Temple in Alphonso's favor to make him money in exchange for a promotion to waiter; Kid plans to use his new role to get closer to Rana to exact his revenge.